mposolda/many-portal-containers/README.md

 PS:
 - Make sure that you have sample portals like "sampleportal" without special characters in name.
 - Make sure that you are not using Oracle due to DB Tables/Indexes name restriction to 30 characters.
-It's recommended to check what's the max length for tables and indexes.
+It's recommended to check what's the max length for tables and indexes for your DB.
 Usually the limitation of 30 characters for table name is ok, but limitation of 30 characters for index length is _not_ ok because with added _sampleportal suffix, the name exceeds the limit.
 You can try to limit length of the name of your portal container to workaround.

  NOTE: See https://jira.exoplatform.org/browse/JCR-2252 for more details

 2) Follow the steps from previous part about "separate databases" setup.
-Only exception is that you can avoid step 6 (you need just 2 datasources in standalone.xml without need to define all others) and step 3 is also much simpler as you just need to one database, which you configured for datasources.
+Only exception is that you can avoid step 6 (you need just 2 datasources in standalone.xml without need to define all others) and step 3 is also much simpler as you just need to create one database, which you configured for datasources.